 Zurich - Zurich, the largest city in Switzerland, is a captivating blend of beauty and economic vitality.

-Stroll along the Limmat River, which divides the old town into two distinct areas: the Niederdorf, home to the Grossmünster Cathedral, and the Fraumünster on the opposite side.
+Stroll along the Limmat River, which divides the old town into two districts: the Niederdorf, home to the Grossmünster Cathedral, and the Fraumünster on the opposite side.

 Cross the Münsterbrücke, the key bridge…